MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 Metagenome Assembly
 ====================

 Technical advances in sequencing technologies in recent decades have allowed detailed investigation of complex microbial communities without the need for cultivation, which has proved to be challenging for many communities.
-Sequencing of microbial DNA extracted directly from enviromental or host-associated samples have provided key information on microbial community composition.
-These studies have also allowed gene-level characterization of microbiomes, as the first step to understanding the communities functional potential.
-Furthermore, algorithmic improvements as well as increased availability of computational resources make it now possible to reconstruct whole genomes from metagenomic samples (metagenome-assembled genomes, MAGs).
+Sequencing of microbial DNA extracted directly from environmental or host-associated samples have provided key information on microbial community composition.
+These studies have also allowed gene-level characterization of microbiomes as the first step to understanding the communities functional potential.
+Furthermore, algorithmic improvements as well as increased availability of computational resources make it now possible to reconstruct whole genomes from metagenomic samples (metagenome-assembled genomes (MAGs)).
 Methods for microbial community composition are discussed in :doc:`../profiling/metagenomes`.
-Here we describe building :ref:`Metagenomic Assembly`, as well as building :ref:`Gene Catalogs` and :ref:`MAGs` from metagenomic data.
+Here we describe building :ref:`Metagenomic Assembly` as well as building :ref:`Gene Catalogs` and :ref:`MAGs` from metagenomic data.

 --------------------
 Metagenomic Assembly